Henri-VS/Dots-Hyprland-Laptop/README.md

 ---

 Hi
-This repository contains my personal dotfiles for a **Fedora Linux** system running **Hyprland**.
-These configurations are tailored to my workflow and preferences, offering a basic yet functional setup.
+This repository contains my personal dotfiles for a **Fedora Linux laptop** running **Hyprland**.
+These configurations are tailored to my workflow and preferences.

 ---